 - 8. Press Esc so that nothing is selected. - 9.
-Double click the smaller circle again to select it.

-10. Drag it away from the larger circle.
+Double click the smaller circle again to select it. - 10.
+Drag it away from the larger circle.
 The parts of the larger circle that were covered have now been removed, leaving us with a neat, crescent moon shape.
 You can use this technique to create a wide variety of shapes with the 'cookie cutter' method.

 Note: In later exercises we will begin to use Layers so that we can make shapes overlap without them affecting each other in the way we have just seen.
-You can also create shapes with the Object Drawing option active if you want to be able to move them around without removing parts of other shapes.